sabreys/sabreys/README.md

   </p>

 Hi, I'm <b>Sabrey</b>.
-Here I turn my own ideas into mobile applications with Flutter.
+Here I turn my own ideas into mobile applications with <b>Flutter</b>.
 I like to set up my own servers and try new technologies like <b>Firebase, Meilisearch, Google Cloud services</b> in my projects.
 Academically, I am working on data anonymization algorithms that are efficient in terms of data utility with Python(Paper will be published soon.
 Stay tuned :bowtie:).
 I mostly use <b>Node.js</b> but these days I'm trying <b>Flask</b>.
 I like to deal with A.I models and try to integrate them as natively into my mobile applications.
 I have a long association with <b>Firebase</b> and love to use cloud technologies (as long as they are cheap 😪 exchange rate difference is an issue for production)